repli2dev/nature-quizzer/README.md

 ```
 $ php utils/update-organism-distances.php
 ```

+Also check than all available organisms has any entry in `organism_distance` table, otherwise the system will be behave unexpectedly.

 For convenience there is a `deploy.php` script which does some of this steps in order to make things easy (except importing data), especially for update.